What They Do: General maintenance and repair workers fix and maintain machines, mechanical equipment, and buildings.

 Troubleshooting skills.
 Workers find, diagnose, and repair problems.
 They perform tests to figure out the cause of problems before fixing equipment.

-The median annual wage for general maintenance and repair workers was $36,630 in May 2015.
+The median annual wage for general maintenance and repair workers is $40,850.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
-The lowest 10 percent earned less than $21,700, and the highest 10 percent earned more than $60,060.
+The lowest 10 percent earned less than $26,130, and the highest 10 percent earned more than $65,590.

-In May 2015, the median annual wages for general maintenance and repair workers in the top industries in which they worked were as follows:
+The median annual wages for general maintenance and repair workers in the top industries in which they work are as follows:

 Most general maintenance and repair workers work full time, including evenings and weekends.
 Some are on call for emergency repairs.

-Employment of general maintenance and repair workers is projected to grow 6 percent from 2014 to 2024, about as fast as the average for all occupations.
+Employment of general maintenance and repair workers is projected to grow 4 percent over the next ten years, about as fast as the average for all occupations.

-Employment will increase as the real estate market continues to improve.
-Increasing home prices and sales may drive demand for remodeling and maintenance work.
-In addition, maintenance and repair workers will continue to be needed to upgrade and renovate older homes and the large inventory of foreclosed and distressed properties caused by the most recent recession.
+Employment may rise as increasing home prices and sales drive demand for remodeling and maintenance work.
+In addition, maintenance and repair workers will continue to be needed to upgrade and renovate older homes.

 In addition to single-family homes, maintenance and repair work is also needed for other types of properties.
 Due to the aging of many types of buildings, maintenance and repair workers will be needed to work on rental units and commercial and public buildings.